ultimate271/notes/tolkien/akallabeth.md

 Fair, that grew in his courts, for it was a memorial of the Eldar and of the light of Valinor.

+### Isildur disguises himself and takes a fruit from the tree of Nimloth
 At the first the King would not assent to this, since be believed that the fortunes of his house were bound up with the Tree, as was forespoken by Tar-Palantir.
 Thus in his folly he who now hated the Eldar and the Valar vainly